 But things changed with the company I was working for.
 I wanted more responsibility, and there wasn't really anywhere to go with the current company.
 I didn't want to just be a part-time tour guide forever.

-So about a month ago, I left that job and have been working like crazy to launch my newest venture: Savor Denver Food Tours.
+So about a month ago, I left that job and have been working like crazy to launch my newest venture: Delicious Denver Food Tours.

 It's my very own food tour!

 What's a food tour, you say?

 Well, it's a three-hour walking tour through downtown Denver.
 Guests get to enjoy 6 curated tastings at some of the best and most unique restaurants in the city with an experienced food guide.

 In addition to trying yummy food, guests get to meet the chefs, tour kitchens and essentially get a behind-the-scenes view of the dining scene here in Denver.
 They also get to hear about Denver history and architecture along the way, so it's perfect for people visiting the city that want to learn a bit and have a good time.